-The Web syslog contains information about user login activities and any configuration changes made to the Barracuda Email Security Gateway Web interface.
+- The Web syslog logs user login activities and any configuration changes made to the Barracuda Email Security Gateway web interface.
 User activity data appears on the local facility with login information at the info priority level, and configuration changes appear at the debug priority level on the specified syslog server.
 See the Syslog section of the ADVANCED > Troubleshooting page for the facility to open a browser window and view the Web syslog output.

 Parsing the Web Syslog

 On the ADVANCED > Troubleshooting page, click Monitor Web Syslog in the Syslog section of the page.
 The format of the Barracuda Email Security Gateway syslog output is detailed below.

 To configure the Mail syslog, using the Barracuda Email Security Gateway web interface, navigate to the ADVANCED > Advanced Networking page and enter the IP address and port of the syslog server to which syslog data related to mail flow should be sent.
 You can also specify the protocol – TCP or UDP – over which syslog data should be transmitted.
 TCP is recommended.

 Syslog data is the same information as that used to build the Message Log in the Barracuda Email Security Gateway and includes data such as the connecting IP Address, envelope 'From' address, envelope 'To' address, and the spam score for the messages transmitted.
 This syslog data appears on the mail facility at the debug priority level on the specified syslog server.
 As the Barracuda Email Security Gateway uses the syslog messages internally for its own message logging, it is not possible to change the facility or the priority level.
 See the Syslog section of the ADVANCED > Troubleshooting page in the Barracuda Email Security Gateway Web interface to open a window and view the Mail syslog output.